zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 **Popularity**: mentioned in multiple forum discussions; it's a well known and mature library, I guess

-**Documentation**: pre-fork CUnit has detailed docs, the new fork's docs don't go much beyond simple usage with the new CUnitCI API.
+**Documentation**: pre-fork CUnit has detailed docs; the new fork's docs don't go much beyond simple usage with the new CUnitCI API.

-**Ease of use**: easy; new CUnitCI macros are easy to learn and use for simple use cases; pre-fork API is more complex
+**Ease of use**: new CUnitCI macros are easy to learn and use for simple use cases; pre-fork API can do much more but is quite complex in return.

 **CMake integration**: very easy, project comes with own CMakeFile.txt; no special build dependencies